-3. The Letter of James
+3. The Gospels

-8. The Revelation to John
+8. The Gospel according to John

 Recommended Resources for Ongoing Exploration of the New Testament

 Skinner writes for an audience that includes especially students (theological schools, graduate students, and advanced undergraduates), but the work will be useful, and accessible, to others who have interest in exploring the content and contemporary relevance of the New Testament.
-The three volumes reflect the breadth and depth of knowledge and the skill of a superb exegete and master teacher.~John T. Carroll, Interpretation: Journal of Bible and Theology
+The three volumes reflect the breadth and depth of knowledge and the skill of a superb exegete and master teacher~John T. Carroll, Interpretation: Journal of Bible and Theology

 While respecting the historical roots of the gospels and Acts, Skinner deftly illustrates the theological content and evangelical purpose of these biblical texts.
 This is a solid introduction suitable for use in college and seminary courses.~John R. Barker, The Bible Today